anatoliykhait/anatoliykhait/index.md

 Our aim is to bring together analytical, numerical and experimental efforts to shed light on complicated and yet not understood nonlinear phenomena in fluid mechanics.
-Pursuing fundamental research we always keep in mind their positive implications on innovative engineering developments.
+Pursuing fundamental research we always keep in mind its positive implications on innovative engineering developments.

 ### Research interests: